Participate in the Pre-AP Program

 Your school can offer official Pre-AP courses for ninth graders.
 See how to join the program.

 AP offers 38 courses, each with its own curricular and resource requirements.
-There are many things to consider when choosing which courses to offer.
-Your school’s unique culture and needs may dictate the subject areas you wish to explore first.
-Costs may also be a factor.
+You should consider your school’s culture and needs as well as budget when choosing which courses to offer.

 - Familiarize yourself with all 38 AP courses.
 Check for prerequisites—a few courses recommend preliminary coursework that your school should offer.

 - Review the curricular and resource requirements for each AP course.

 - Consider the costs for textbooks, supplemental reading, materials, and equipment.

 - Identify students prepared and willing to take AP.
 Use AP Potential to help identify students.

 2. Make Sure You Have a College Board School Code

 Your school must have a College Board school code to participate in AP and other College Board programs.
 This is a unique six-digit code that identifies your school in our system.

 If your school offers the PSAT/NMSQT, PSAT 10, PSAT 8/9, or the SAT, you already have a school code.
 Use the high school code search to look up your code.
 A school code is unique to your school and does not expire.